vmchale/tw-rs/README.md

 ## Library

 A library is included.
-It's fairly easy to use once you have the credentials set up, with three functions: one to post a status, one to get your timeline, and one to get a user profile.
+It's fairly easy to use once you have the credentials set up, though it requires a fixed oAuth token.

 ### Haskell